 Chemicals in products

 Chemicals are present in practically everything that we surround ourselves with.
 We cannot do without chemicals in modern life, but some chemicals have harmful effects on humans and on the environment.
-The Danish EPA assesses chemicals and is involved in laying down the rules for how they may be used.

 Assessment of Chemicals